You can contact Lilura1 at Discord-Lilura1.

 For the first 20 or so levels (Act One), it's all Strength and Vitality.
 I recommend a very deep hit point pool for Hardcore mode.

-Also for the first 20 levels, I neglected to focus heavily in a weapon (Masteries).
+For the first 20 levels I neglected to focus heavily in a weapon (Masteries).
 I chose to runeword Axes and only put one point into Axe Mastery (for a solid one-off boost).
 The vast majority of my points went into Double Swing.
 By 20th, I still had 95% chance to hit Radament, but I wasn't happy, and this was a mistake, so I respecced.
 The screencap on the left is pumping Double Swing (and not Axe Mastery) whereas the screencap on the right is pumping Mastery to 20 (and only dipping into Double Swing).
 As you can see: a big difference in both damage and attack rating for the new Barb.
 Also, what those stats don't show you is that I also have a 29% chance of Critical Strike, thanks to Mastery.
 While it would have balanced out in in several levels (Double Swing and Mastery are both going to be maxed, anyway), I didn't want to wait that long.

 Why Double Swing?
 Don't have to be concerned with IAS so much.
 Also, don't need mana-leech.